hussien89aa/MigrationMapper/README.md

 * Install java JDK >= 8 from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 * Install  MYSQL Server from [here](https://dev.mysql.com/downloads/installer/).
 * Install Python 3.8 or later from [here](https://www.python.org/downloads/).
-* Tool only Support MacOS and Linux based OS (ex, Ubuntu).
-If you using Ubuntu install curl by running the following commands "sudo apt install curl"
+* Tool supports only MacOS and Linux based OS (ex, Ubuntu).
+If you are using Ubuntu, please install curl by running the following commands "sudo apt install curl".

 ## How to install and run the tool